 This "natural system of knowledge which in itself is of value to the mind," has "securely established the basic forms of being without in any way compromising the profundity of thought."
 From its "genuinely critical standpoint" it provides "the elements of a philosophy which is real and therefore directed to the reality of nature and of life, a philosophy which cannot allow the validity of any merely apparent horizon, but unfolds all earths and heavens of outer and inner nature in its mighty revolutionizing sweep"; it is a "new mode of thought," and its results are "fundamentally original conclusions and views... system-creating ideas... established truths."
-We have before us "a work which must find its strength in concentrated initiative" (whatever that may mean) an "investigation going to the roots... a deep-rooted science... a strictly scientific conception of things and of men... an all-round penetrating work of thought... the absolutely fundamental."
+We have before us "a work which must find its strength in concentrated initiative" (whatever that may mean) an "investigation going to the roots... a deep-rooted science... a strictly scientific conception of things and of men... an all-round penetrating work of thought... a creative outline of premises and conclusions controllable by thought... the absolutely fundamental."

-33 Dühring, A Course of Philosophy, Leipzig, 1875; A Course of Political and Social Economy, 2nd ed., Leipzig, 1876; A Critical History of Political Economy and Socialism, 2nd ed., Berlin, 1875.
+$^{33}$ Dühring, A Course of Philosophy, Leipzig, 1875; A Course of Political and Social Economy, $^{2nd}$ ed., Leipzig, 1876; A Critical History of Political Economy and Socialism, $^{2nd}$ ed., Berlin, 1875.

-34 With the exception of Part II, Chapter X. all italics in quotations from Dühring are Engels'.-Ed.
+&lt;sup>34 With the exception of Part II, Chapter X. all italics in quotations from Dühring are Engels'.-Ed.